rustyBot31/SentinelPay/README.md

 - User-friendly React frontend
 - Dual-panel interface for blockchain hash generation & AI analysis.
 - Seamless wallet integration for transaction signing and verification.

+## 💡 Use Case
+Improves retail transparency and security by detecting suspicious return behavior and ensuring receipts are authentic and unaltered.